 Next, provide your connection string, container name, and BlobStorage prefix (optional).

 Finally, scroll to the bottom of the page and select which message engagement events or customer behavior events you would like to export.
 Once completed, launch your Current.

-In Braze, navigate to Technology Partners > Microsoft Azure and provide your connection string, Azure storage container name, and Azure storage prefix.
+In Braze, navigate to Partner Integrations > Technology Partners > Microsoft Azure and provide your connection string, Azure storage container name, and Azure storage prefix.

 Next, make sure the Make this the default data export destination box is checked, this will make sure your exported data is sent to Azure.
 Once completed, save your integration.

 It’s important to keep your connection string up to date; if your connector’s credentials expire, the connector will stop sending events.
 If this persists for more than 48 hours, the connector’s events will be dropped, and data will be permanently lost.